-3.6 Harmonics
+3.8 Harmonics

-- 1. The electrical design should ensure that harmonics are within IEEE 519 requirements at all major points in the electrical distribution, and not just at the utility service. - 2.
+- 1. The electrical design should ensure that harmonics are within IEEE 519 requirements at all major points in the electrical distribution, and not just at the utility service.
+Major points shall include but not be limited to: - 1.1 The main switchgear in a building or process area; and - 1.2 Switchgear rated greater than 3 MVA. - 2.
 Voltage harmonics shall be limited as follows at all panelboards, MCCs, switchboards, switchgear, and other electrical busses: - 2.1 Individual frequency harmonics < 3% - 2.2 Total Harmonic Distortion (THD) < 5% - 3.
-Ensure current harmonics at major points in the electrical distribution are within IEEE 519 Table 10-3. - Harmonic studies are required for facilities with significant harmonic sources, as discussed in Section 18.4.
+Ensure current harmonics at major points in the electrical distribution are within IEEE 519 Table 10-3. - Harmonic studies are required for facilities with significant harmonic sources, as discussed in Section 18.4. - 5.
+Refer to Section 15 regarding additional power quality requirements.

-3.7 Environmental
+3.9 Environmental

-Design / specify all electrical equipment, enclosures, etc. located outdoors for ambient temperatures of +/- 40°C. Consider additional prevailing conditions, including humidity and any environmental contaminants or conditions that could affect equipment performance and longevity.
+Design / specify all electrical equipment, enclosures, etc. located outdoors for ambient temperatures of \pm 0°C. Ensure additional prevailing conditions, including humidity, accumulation and infiltration of snow and any environmental contaminants or conditions that could affect equipment performance and longevity are addressed in the design.